-Coronavirus: 'Shop normally' says PM as confirmed Covid-19 cases rise to 53
+Coronavirus: 'Shop normally' says PM as confirmed Covid-19 cases rise to 52

 "It's important to note that with every level, supermarkets and essential services - like access to pharmaceuticals - will continue," she said.

 "Shop normally.
-If we do that our supermarkets will have time to restock their shelves."
+If we do that, our supermarkets will have time to restock their shelves."

-In Auckland, queues formed at supermarkets just to get in the door on Saturday with car parks full two hours before opening as confirmed cases of Covid-19 continued to rise around the country.
+In Auckland, queues formed at supermarkets just to get in the door on Saturday and car parks were full two hours before opening, as confirmed cases of Covid-19 continued to rise around the country.

 READ MORE: